Hello friends, in today’s article we will see what is ACSR conductor and how many types it has and what are its benefits.

 - Skin effect.

 - Hysteresis loss.

 #1.
-Skin effect:
+Skin effect

-The cross-sectional area of the conductor can be reduced with the help of the skin effect when the current is passed in the conductor.
+The cross-sectional area of the conductor can be reduced with the help of the skin effect when the current is passed through the conductor.
 Most of the no current in AC current can be between the outside of the skin and deep.